osudrl/apex/readme.md

 * Parallelism
 * Beta distribution policy

+Bells and whistles:
+* GAE and TD(lambda) estimators
+* Variable step size for VPG (aka poor man's natural gradient)
+* Entropy based exploration bonus
+* Observation and advantage centering

 To be implemented long term:

 * DDPG
 * SVG
 * Noisy Nets for Exploration
+* CUDA support (should be trivial but I don't have a GPU to test on currently)

 Maybe implemented in future: